 Winter descended over the land, as the river flowed into the sea, and his head and lyre washed ashore on the island of Lemnos.
 The wind plucked the strings, and a young woman, who was collecting shells, ran over to it.
-The head of Orpheus still dripped with fresh blood, and without decay his lips sang.
+The head of Orpheus still dripped with fresh blood and, without decay, his lips sang.

-The lyre was placed in the temple of Apollo, and his head, Calliope laid in the temple of Dionysus.
-There a serpent coiled itself around his neck, and turned to stone.
-From then on Orpheus began to utter prophecies, until, after a few years, Apollo himself came to silence him.
-It was at this time that Zeus set the lyre in the heavens as the constellation Lyra, and his mother buried his bones within the grove.
-The nightingales singing sweetly, before flying away over the sea.
+The lyre was placed in the temple of Apollo, and his head Calliope laid in the temple of Dionysus.
+There, a serpent coiled itself around his neck, and turned to stone.
+From then on, Orpheus began to utter prophecies until, after a few years, Apollo himself came to silence him.
+It was at this time that Zeus set the lyre in the heavens, as the constellation Lyra, and his mother buried his bones within the grove.
+The nightingales sang sweetly, before flying away over the sea.

-The waves and winds mingled in echo of Orpheus’s song.
-For as his shade passed into Hades, to be once more united with Eurydice, so the beauty he had invoked lingered on.
+The waves and winds mingled, in echo of Orpheus”s song.
+For, as his shade passed into Hades, to be once more united with Eurydice, so the beauty he had invoked, lingered on.
 In the roses, the wild flowers, and the starlit forests, he would be remembered, and live again.

 Life.
 Death.
 Life.
 Truth.
 Dionysus.
 Orphics.